stockphrase/no-silo/content/courses/writing-2/syllabus.md

 services must register with the [Student Accessibility Services](http://www.dartmouth.edu/~accessibility/) office.
 Once SAS has authorized services, students must show the originally signed SAS Services and Consent Form and/or a letter on SAS letterhead to me.
-As a first step, if you have questions about whether you qualify to receive academic adjustments and services, you should contact the SAS office.
+If you have questions about whether you qualify to receive academic adjustments and services, you should contact the SAS office.
 All inquiries and discussions will remain confidential.

 ## Grading Breakdown